top of page

 Practical Example: Installing a Patio with Interlocking Pavers

 Imagine installing a 12x14 foot patio.
-After clearing the area and excavating 8 inches deep, you lay 6 inches of crushed stone base, compacting it thoroughly.
+After clearing the area and excavating 8-10inches deep, you lay 6 inches of crushed stone base, compacting it thoroughly.
 Next, you spread a 1-inch layer of coarse bedding sand.
 Starting from a corner, you lay concrete pavers in a herringbone pattern, cutting edge pieces to fit.
 After placing all pavers, you sweep polymeric sand into the joints and compact the surface twice.
 Finally, you install plastic edging secured with spikes.
 This method ensures a stable, attractive patio that will last for years.

 Comments